RyanFleck/Miscreant-Client/README.md

 # Miscreant

-A small game to test if I can make a simple networked game.
+A small game to test if I can make a simple networked game. _Supports all build targets!_

 Corresponding backend is <https://github.com/RyanFleck/Miscreant-Backend>